Advanced internship legal framework

 - What should the advanced internship consist of?

 The advanced internship is meant to provide students with an insight into the organisational structures, operating procedures, organisational processes, as well as the social fabric of relevant companies or institutions.
 Interns should be involved in an existing project as part of their internship.
 The internship activities must satisfy requirements that are suited to higher semesters in the Bachelor’s program.
 The advanced internship must involve activities relevant to the student’s chosen specialisation.
-The examiner must approve the internship content before the internship commences.

 - Who is the examiner for the advanced internship?